Skip to main content

 Create a notebook

-If you want to link a notebook to one or more tables, please use the third method.
+If you want to link a notebook to a table, use one of the last two methods.

 Notebooks browser

 In the Notebooks Browser, you can navigate over all available notebooks.
-If any of notebooks can be applicable to any of opened tables, it will be marked with "Applicable to" note.
-Also filtering can be used to filter only applicable notebooks.
+If a notebook can be applied to any of the opened tables, an Apply to option will be available in its context menu.

 Apply existing notebooks into tables